GabrielFlores8227/Docker-Certified-Associate/README.md

 ### Introoduction to Docker Services

-A Service is used to run an application on Docker Swarm.
+A Service is used to run an application on Docker swarm.
 A service specifies a set of one or more replica tasks.
 These tasks will be distributed automatically across the nodes in the cluster and executed as containers.